Cloud9Clone/springboot-maven-liquibase/Liquibase-Intro.md

 | changeSet3 | ... | dev |
 | changeSet4 | ... | test |

-When the command ```mvn liquibase:rollback -Dliquibase.rollbackCount=1 -Dliquibase.environment=test``` gets executed, the last changeSet with the context ```test``` will be rolled back (in the example table, changeSet4).
+When the command ```mvn -Ptest liquibase:rollback -Dliquibase.rollbackCount=1``` gets executed, the last changeSet with the context ```test``` will be rolled back (in the example table, changeSet4).
 However, if the same operation is executed without providing any context, then the last changeSet without any context will be removed (changeSet2).
 As a result, it is essential always to specify the context.
 </div>